Bankruptcy Myths | Ron Lundquist Bankruptcy Lawyer - Eagan, MN

 - A client can file bankruptcy at any time, so long as the criteria for the type of bankruptcy are met.
 For instance, to file the most common type of bankruptcy (Chapter 7), we will assess your monthly budget, assets, creditor history, and transactional issues.
 Each of these criteria will be discussed and explained in detail during an initial consultation.

 - As stated above, a client can file whenever he or she deems it best, so long as certain budget and debt criteria are met.
 I have helped many clients who were 100% current on their bills but knew their finances were going to take a hit.
 Your reasons for filing bankruptcy are unique to you, but you don’t have to wait for anything to file.

-You can only file bankruptcy once in your lifetime – FALSE.
-Repeat filings are allowed.
+- Repeat filings are allowed.
 A client can file Chapter 7 every 8 years.
-A client can file a Chapter 13 after a Chapter 7 at any time.
-No one encourages needless bankruptcy filings in Minnesota, but sometimes a client has no choice, and the law allows repeat filings.
+A client can file a Chapter 13 after a Chapter 7 four years after initially filing Chapter 7.
+Sometimes a client has no choice but to file multiple times, even within a few years.

-You can’t discharge medical bills in bankruptcy – FALSE.
-Medical bills are a major reason why many clients file bankruptcy.
+- Medical bills are a major reason why clients choose to file bankruptcy.
 There are very few non-dischargeable debts.
-Most debt that can’t be wiped out include student loans, child support obligations and taxes, though sometimes even these can be dealt with in bankruptcy.
+Nondischargeable debt that can’t be wiped out includes student loans, child support obligations, and taxes.
+Though, sometimes, even these can be eliminated by filing bankruptcy.

-The Bankruptcy Court rejects most filings – FALSE.
-The vast majority of cases are not rejected.
-It is extremely unusual that a client gets a fight in their case.
-I can usually tell after the initial consultation whether a client faces issues, and can discuss strategies to deal with those issues.
+- The vast majority of bankruptcy cases are not rejected.
+It is extremely unusual that a client must fight to file bankruptcy.
+I can usually tell after the initial consultation whether a client might face issues in filing.
+If such is the case for you, we can discuss strategies to deal with those issues.

-I am recognized as a debt relief agency, and provide bankruptcy relief using the laws of the State of Minnesota and the United States Bankruptcy Code.
+I am recognized as a debt relief agency, and provide bankruptcy relief using the laws of the State or Minnesota and the United States Bankruptcy Code.